Greek language: Linear B

 Linear B, attested as early as the late 15th century BC, was the first script used to write Greek.
-It is basically a syllabary, which was finally deciphered by Michael Ventris and John Chadwick in the 1950s (its precursor, Linear A, has not been deciphered and most likely encodes a non-Greek language).
+It is basically a syllabary, which was finally deciphered by Michael Ventris and John Chadwick, based on the research of Alice Kober, in the 1950s (its precursor, Linear A, has not been deciphered and most likely encodes a non-Greek language).
 The language of the Linear B texts, Mycenaean Greek, is the earliest known form of Greek.